cryptocrowd-city/xcrc-wallet/doc/readme.md

 Setup
 ---------------------
-[Bulwark Core](http://bulwarkcrypto.com.org/#downloads) is the original Bulwark client and it builds the backbone of the network.
+[CRyptoCrowd Core](http://bulwarkcrypto.com.org/#downloads) is the original CRyptoCrowd client and it builds the backbone of the network.
 However, it downloads and stores the entire history of BWK transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------